 1. It is a mechanism to prevent revenue leakage and to facilitate availment of eligible and rightful ITC by taxpayers .

-2. The process of ITC Matching begins after the due date for filing of the return (20th of every month).
+2. The process of ITC Matching begins after the due date for filing of the return (20th).
 This is carried out by GSTN.

 4. In case the details match, then the ITC claimed by the recipient in his valid returns shall be considered as finally accepted and such acceptance shall be communicated to the recipient.
 Failure to file valid return by the supplier may lead to denial of ITC in the hands of the recipient.